 The use of BMD assessments using this strategy makes more efficient use of resources than the scanning of all with risk factors [146]; (Evidence level 1b).
 The strategy using the FRAX tool advantages more individuals at high risk, and can be applied to men.

 The Guideline Group is aware of the view that treatment should not be undertaken in women without recourse to a BMD test except in women with prior hip or vertebral fractures.
-The view arises because of a post-hoc analysis showing reduced efficacy of alendronate in patients with BMD T-scores -2.5 [147]; (Evidence level 1b).
+The view arises because of a post-hoc analysis showing reduced efficacy of alendronate in patients with BMD T-scores above -2.5 [147]; (Evidence level 1b).
 However, other studies have shown little or no interaction of BMD on effectiveness of several agents, including some bisphosphonates, raloxifene and teriparatide [148, 149]; (Evidence level Ib).
 Moreover, the clinical risk factors are not totally independent of BMD and, when clinical risk factors alone are used in women age 70 years or more to select patients at high risk, BMD is approximately 1 SD lower in the high risk group compared with a low risk group [150]; (Evidence level Ib).
 For several interventions (raloxifene, strontium ranelate, teriparatide) the response to treatment is independent of FRAX whereas in others (abaloparatide, bazedoxifene, denosumab, clodronate), the response is greater in patients with the higher fracture probabilities identified on the basis of clinical risk factors alone; (Evidence level Ib).

 Relatively simple arithmetic procedures are available which can be applied to conventional FRAX estimates of probabilities of hip fracture and a major fracture to adjust the probability assessment with knowledge of:

-High, moderate and low exposure to glucocorticoids [129]; (Evidence level 2.
+High, moderate and low exposure to glucocorticoids [129]; (Evidence level 2).
+See Table 3.

-Concurrent data on lumbar spine BMD [151]; (Evidence level 1a).Information on trabecular bone score (TBS) [152]; (Evidence level 1a)
+Concurrent data on lumbar spine BMD [151]; (Evidence level 1a).
+Increase/decrease fracture probability by 10% for each one standard deviation T-score difference between lumbar spine and total hip

+Information on trabecular bone score (TBS) [152]; (Evidence level 1a).
+TBS values can be entered on the UK FRAX website.

 Hip axis length [153]; (Evidence level 1b).